Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 4: Divide the mixture between four prepared ramekins.
-Bake them in the air fryer at 320℉ (160℃) for 12-15 minutes.
+Divide the batter between several prepared ramekins.
+Bake in the air fryer at 320℉ (160℃) for 12-15 minutes.
+Remove the oats and let them cool before serving.

 Expert Tips

-Baked oats without banana in a glass baking dish.
+Baked oats without banana in a ramekin.

-Baked oats without banana is best served fresh out of the oven with a drizzle of peanut butter, a dollop of Greek yogurt, or a fresh fruit bowl.
+Baked oats are best served fresh from the air fryer or oven, with a drizzle of melted peanut butter or a dollop of Greek yogurt.
+Pair them with a fresh fruit bowl, air fryer sausage patties, turkey bacon, and air fryer chicken sausage.

-• Refrigerate Store the leftovers in an airtight container for 3-5 days!
+• Refrigerate: Store the leftovers in an airtight container for 3-5 days!

 Frequently Asked Questions